|Creating contact data fields|

 - Folder: If you've organised them in such a way, you can choose which folder you want to save the contact data field in.

-- When you have completed the screen, click on the Save button.
+- When you've completed the screen, click on the Save button.

 You can also create contact data fields in the 'Data fields' tab when viewing and editing a contact.

-If you don’t want to lose any data, export your contacts from the application and then import the data back in after having created the new data field or fields you require.
+If you don’t want to lose any data, export your contacts from the application and then import the data back in after having deleted the contact data field or fields you wish to delete.

 You can change the non-critical properties of contact data fields but you aren't allowed to edit the critical properties.
 If you were able to, it would cause severe problems for your account and our system.